Unfabulous: Merchandise

 Along with the start of the second season in September 2005, Nickelodeon also began selling different types of Unfabulous-related merchandise, beginning with the album Unfabulous and More (see Soundtrack below).
 In November 2005, the album was followed by two books tying into the show, Keepin' It Real (ISBN 0-439-79666-0) and Split Ends (ISBN 0-439-80179-6), both written by Robin Wasserman, and the first items in a line of clothes based on Addie's wardrobe on the show.
 Four more books were released in February 2006, Starstruck (ISBN 0-439-83157-1), Jinxed!
 (ISBN 0-439-83158-X), Meltdown and Just Deal.
 The last book released in 2007 was based on the two-part episode, The Perfect Moment, by Samantha Margles.
 The books are narrated by Addie herself in her own words depicting each storyline.

 Before the launch of the third season, a video game based on the show was released for the Game Boy Advance by THQ on September 25, 2006.

-All episodes from the first and the second season (including The Perfect Moment) were available for download in the iTunes Store in the U.S. since fall 2006, but are now not available anymore.
-They have since been put back for download as of 2012.